Create Heat Map in Excel

 sample-heat-map-visualization

 We want to get information about sales performance by product and year.
-Unfortunately, time is money, so we need to take a quick overview throughout the periods.
+Unfortunately, time is money, so we need a quick overview throughout the periods.

 Finding the solution is easy if you want to find the best-performing product in 2020.
 But what if you have hundreds of different products?
 It looks like manual work can be a time-consuming project.